chiru-labs/ERC721A/docs/erc721a.md

 If set, the resulting URI for each token will be the concatenation of the `baseURI` and the `tokenId`.

-Empty by default, can be overriden in child contracts.
+Empty by default, it can be overridden in child contracts.

 ### \_toString